infinum/dotnet-handbook/Api/Exception handling.md

 ### Error handler

 In order to have the handling logic in one place, we could implement a class with a static method that accepts the exception, processes it, and generates a response.
 That way, we can use that logic wherever we need it (e.g. API middleware, Azure Functions Middleware, ...).
-Exception processing consists of determining which exception type was thrown, whether it should be logged and whether it’s message should be passed to the consumer when generating an error response:
+Exception processing consists of determining which exception type was thrown, whether it should be logged and whether its message should be passed to the consumer when generating an error response:

 ```csharp
 public static class ExceptionHandler